 "There's not another museum like it," says executive director Nicole Myers-Lim.
 "It's a opportunity to learn about California Indian history, which is really everyone's history in California.
 It's from a native perspective, which is not often in the public eye."

 The earth-toned walls of the museum hold exhibits representing California Indian culture statewide.

 "That's a very diverse culture with more than 150 tribes," Myers-Lim says.
 "We interpret things that are shared among those tribes."

-One room of the museum displays "Precious Cargo," an exhibit examining California Indian cradle baskets and childbirth traditions.
+On a recent visit, one room of the museum displayed "Precious Cargo," an exhibit examining California Indian cradle baskets and childbirth traditions.
 In the days of hunting and gathering, cradle baskets were practical, giving mothers a way to carry their infants and keep them safe.

 For example, diamond patterns on a girl's cradle could serve as an inspiration to make beautiful designs in her basketry.
 Straight lines on a boy's cradle could symbolize the ability to shoot an arrow straight.
 The exhibit illustrates the different styles and designs of cradle baskets used throughout California, and the social traditions and attitudes surrounding childbirth.